massenz/filecrypt/README.md

 ## usage

+### keypair generation

+We do not provide the means to generate them (this will be done at a later stage), but for now they can be generated using:

+    openssl genrsa -out ./key.pem 2048
+    openssl rsa -in key.pem -out key.pub -outform PEM -pubout

+their path can then be specified in the `conf.yaml` file.

+### encryption

-Always use the `--help` option to see the most up-to-date options available; anyway, the basic usage is (assuming the example configuration shown above is saved in `/opt/enc/conf.yml`):
+Always use the `--help` option to see the most up-to-date options available; anyway, the basic usage is (see the example configuration in `examples/example_conf.yaml`):

-    filecrypt.py -f /opt/enc/conf.yml /data/store/201511_data.tar.gz
+    python3 filecrypt.py -f example_conf.yaml -s secret-key.enc plaintext.txt

 will create an encrypted copy of the file to be stored as `/data/store/201511_data.tar.gz.enc`, the original file __will not__ be securely destroyed (using `shred`) and the new encryption key to be stored, encrypted in `/opt/store/pass-key-778.enc`.

-A new line will be appended to `/home/bob/encrypt/stores.csv`:
+A new line will be appended to `keys.csv`:

-    /data/store/201511_data.tar,pass-key-778.enc,/data/store/201511_data.tar.gz.enc
+    /.../filecrypt/examples/plaintext.txt,secret-key.enc,/.../filecrypt/examples/plaintext.txt.enc

+the full path to both files will __always__ be used, regardless of whether a relative or absolute path was specified on the command line.

 __IMPORTANT__
 >We recommend testing your configuration and command-line options on test files: `shred` erases files in a _terminal_ way that is __not__ recoverable: if you mess up, __you will lose data__.
 >
 >You have been warned.

+### decryption

+To decrypt a file that has been encrypted using this utility, just run virtually the same command, but add the `-d` flag: we will automatically append the `.enc` extension to the file name given, and decrypt it using the passed in secret key (`-s` flag):

+    python3 filecrypt.py -f example_conf.yaml -d -s secret-key.enc plaintext.txt

 ## references